 The Maine Folklife Center has a four part mission: collection, preservation, study, and dissemination of the folklore and folklife of New England and the Maritime Provinces of Canada, with Maine as the nexus of that region.
 Research (collection and study) and the exhibits (one form of dissemination) is therefor at the core of what we do.

 Collection takes place in classes and through the work of Center staff and other trained researchers support.
 The Northeast Archives of Folklore and Oral History is in charge of preserving the collection.
-Below are some of of the research projects that the Center has carried out.
+Below are some of of the research projects that the Center is working on or has carried out.